Picking the Best Summer Schedule for Kids | 8 Free Printables

 For the daily schedule, kids pick an activity under each category to do during that block of time.

-Daily Routine with a Mind, Body, Soul Focus
+Daily Routine with a Mind, Body, and Soul Focus

 The blocks in this schedule can be divided into 1.)
 Wake Up 2. ) Late Morning 3.)
 Afternoon and 4.)
 Evening